monixis/eadharvester/README.md

 # eadharvester
 1 => Grabs EADs from GitHub Repository.
-2=> Validates each EAD with single level minimum EAD3 Schema.
+2=> Validates each EAD based on SouthEastern Library Network's guidelines.
-3=> Ingest valid EADs into Apache Solr
+3=> Downloads the validated EADs to the server ready for ingestion.